brian-team/brian2/docs_sphinx/user/equations.rst

 but this is exactly equivalent to::

   eqs = Equations('dx/dt = x/(10*ms) : volt')

-In contrast to Brian 1, specifying the value of a variable using a keyword argument does not mean you have to specify the values for all external variables by keywords.
-[Question: Useful to have the same kind of classes for Thresholds and Resets (Expression and Statements) just for convenience?]

 The `Equations` object does some basic syntax checking and will raise an error if two equations defining the same variable are combined.
 It does not however do unit checking, checking for unknown identifiers or